LiamK21/GH-bot-Rust/README.md

 # GH-Bot Rust

 This project represents a tool for automated regression test generation for Rust.
-It does so by analyzing a pull request along its accompanying issue and querying an LLM to produce a regression test to ensure that the issue has been resolved.
+It analyzes pull requests or local changes along with accompanying GitHub or Bugzilla issues and queries an LLM to produce regression tests.
 It is inspired by prior versions for [JavaScript](https://github.com/maettuu/Thesis-on-Test-Generation-Using-LLMs) and [Python](https://github.com/maettuu/Thesis-on-Test-Generation-Using-LLMs/tree/6e3d8a2be3be19a24efaae3742848d726653d073).
-Currently, there is support for automated test generation using a webhook and manual generation using the CLI-tool.

 ## Overview

-The bot automates the process of generating unit tests for Rust pull requests by:
+The bot automates the process of generating unit tests for Rust code by:

-1. **Analyzing PR Context**: Fetches PR data, linked issues, and code changes
+1. **Analyzing Code Context**: Fetches PR data or analyzes local changes, along with linked issues
 2. **Building Docker Environments**: Creates isolated testing environments for each repository
 3. **Generating Tests with LLMs**: Uses multiple LLM models to generate test code
 4. **Validating Tests**: Compiles, runs, and verifies test correctness